sarahfso/cpf-validator-io/README.md

-# cpf-validator-io
-a simple interface to confirm cpf validation, hiring coders 3 program practice
+That's a simple interface to confirm cpf validation, a hiring coders 3 program practice.